Henry Benjamin Whipple: Family

-State Senator David Wager (1804–1870) was his uncle; and United States Army General Henry Halleck (1815–1872) was his first cousin.
+State senator David Wager (1804–1870) was his uncle; and United States Army General Henry Halleck (1815–1872) was his first cousin.
+He was related to captain John Whipple, early settler of Providence, Rhode Island.

 Honors

 Whipple was elected a member of the American Antiquarian Society in 1894.

-He was elected as the first President of the Florida Audubon Society (FAS) in 1900, a year before his death.
+He was elected as the first president of the Florida Audubon Society (FAS) in 1900, a year before his death.

+Legacy

+Whipple is the namesake for the Bishop Whipple Federal Building in Fort Snelling, Minnesota, built in 1965.
+The building became a site of protests against U.S. Immigration and Customs Enforcement during Operation Metro Surge in 2026.

+Bishop Whipple Hall at Concordia College in Moorhead, Minnesota, is a building which was originally a prep school built by Episcopalians but which was purchased by Norwegian Lutherans in 1891 as the main building of their newly founded Concordia College.

+The main boy's dormitory at Shattuck is called Whipple Hall.